itsciccio/project-greed/README.md

   - `safe_to_recycle.json` (items marked as safe to recycle)
   - All items from the [dataset API](https://metaforge.app/api/arc-raiders/items)
   - Item images from the dataset API (stored in the `image` field)
-  - Note: `keep_for_quests` and `keep_for_projects` have been removed - quest and project requirements are now handled through `quests.json` and `expedition.json`
+  - Note: `keep_for_quests` and `keep_for_projects` have been removed - quest and project requirements are now handled through `quests.json` and `projects.json`
 - **`stations.json`** - Station upgrade requirements (used in the Upgrade Checklist)
 - **`scrappy.json`** - Scrappy level requirements (used in the Upgrade Checklist)
 - **`blueprints.json`** - Blueprint crafting recipes
-- **`expedition.json`** - Expedition-1 Project stages and requirements (used in the Upgrade Checklist Projects tab)
+- **`projects.json`** - Project stages and requirements (used in the Upgrade Checklist Projects tab)
+  - Contains multiple projects, each with their own stages
-  - Includes all 6 stages, including Stage 5 (Load Stage) with category requirements and Stage 6 (Departure)
+  - Currently includes the Expedition project with all 6 stages, including Stage 5 (Load Stage) with category requirements and Stage 6 (Departure)
 - **`quests.json`** - Quest requirements fetched from the [MetaForge API](https://metaforge.app/api/arc-raiders/quests) (used in the Upgrade Checklist Quests tab)
   - Contains quest names and required items with quantities
   - Automatically fetched and stored locally
 - **`public/images/item-placeholder.svg`** - Default placeholder image for items without images

 Items are indexed by name, and each item can have multiple category flags.
 Items also include image URLs from the dataset API for visual identification.
-The app searches across station upgrades, scrappy levels, expedition stages, quests, and blueprint recipes to provide comprehensive item information.
+The app searches across station upgrades, scrappy levels, project stages, quests, and blueprint recipes to provide comprehensive item information.

 ### Quest Data